androidthings/sample-bluetooth-audio/README.md

-# Android Things Bluetooth Audio sample
+# Bluetooth Audio

 This sample demonstrates the use of Android Bluetooth APIs for audio from an Android Things app.

+## Introduction

-It demonstrates how to enable an A2DP sink on your Android Things device and control lifecycle events, such as pairing, connection and playback so that other devices, like a phone, can connect and play audio in your Android Things device.
+This sample demonstrates how to enable an A2DP sink on your Android Things device and control lifecycle events, such as pairing, connection and playback so that other devices, like a phone, can connect and play audio in your Android Things device.

 ## Screenshots